9 Summer Items You Need to Throw Out Right Now

 If the makers still work, consider sharing them with someone who might get more use out of it than you have.
 Other seasonal kitchen tosses include the big plastic salad bowl that has a crack down the side, the plastic platter that melted when it was placed too close to the hot grill, and the broken butterfly serving tongs that were more fashion than function.
 Don’t overlook the drink dispenser that leaks everywhere or where the dispenser is so gunked up it is impossible to sanitize properly.
 Finally, don’t risk a foodborne illness by continuing to use the meat thermometer that doesn’t give an accurate reading.
 Just toss it!
 Here’s how to donate just about anything.

 Time to do some serious summer shoe purging.
 First on the list, the super cute flip-flops with a broken toe peg.
 Look to let go of other summer shoes that are no longer in good repair: the cork-heeled wedges that warped when they got wet, the strappy sandals that are missing a strap, and your favorite pair of slides that are so well-worn there is barely a sole left to walk on.
-Don’t miss these storage hacks to help you get more organized.
+Invest in some hanging shoe bags for the shoes that are left over.
+For the summer items you do keep, use these 26 secrets personal organizers won’t tell you for free.

 Maybe hopping on the fluorescent toe polish trend wasn’t for you, and now you are left with a bottle of lime green polish in your bathroom.
 And how about that bottle of perfume that promised you’d smell like the beach and instead left you smelling like tanning lotion?